dcooney/connekt-auto-anchor/README.txt

 License: GPLv2 or later
 License URI: http://gnu.org/licenses/gpl-2.0.html

-A small utility plugin for generating anchor links from block content.
+A small microplugin for generating anchor links from block content.

 == Description ==

 **Easy Anchor** provides a simple way to dynamically generate anchor links for Heading and Paragraph blocks.
-Simply
+By clicking the anchor icon in the block toolbar, you can easily create an anchor link that can be used for navigation within your content.

 == Frequently Asked Questions ==